tcarland/scala-parseopts/README.md

 Scala Command Line Options Parser
 =================================

+## Overview
 A simple Scala approach to parsing command-line options.
 This supports both long options (--longopt <val>) and short options (-o).
-Short options do not work combined (-asdf), but must be provided individually (-a -s -d -f).
+Short options do not work combined (-asdf), but must be provided individually, eg. '-a -s -d -f'.
 There is an additional restriction that short options are boolean switches only and do not take arguments.
 Long options, on the other hand, must have arguments.

 Conveniently ParseOpts will additionally support non-options as long as they are provided last:
 ```
 myApp -f -d --foo1 bar argX argY argZ
 ```